hckops/hckctl/README.md

 ### Template

-Explore the available templates, and consider pinning a git `revision` to ensure reliability in a CI/CD pipeline
+Explore the public templates, and consider pinning a git `revision` to ensure reliability in a CI/CD pipeline
 ```bash
 hckctl template list
 ```

-Please, feel free to contribute to the companion [repository](https://github.com/hckops/megalopolis) and add more templates!
+Please, feel free to contribute to the companion [repository](https://github.com/hckops/megalopolis) and add more templates

 ## Setup